primzcm/ClaimWildCats/README.md

 ## Recommended next steps

-1. Hook Firebase Storage uploads for PDFs once rules are ready and swap document URLs to signed links.
+1. Hook Firebase Storage uploads for images once rules are ready and swap document URLs to signed links.
 2. Add admin controls (custom claims + `/api/admin/**`) for moderation and analytics.
 3. Expand automated tests to cover search filters, ownership rules, and the new item schema.